francescogerardomarra/its/modulo26/4_security.md

 1. **Token Generation**:
    - Upon session creation, the server generates a unique Anti-CSRF token and associates it with the user session (stored server-side).
-   - The server sends the token to the client, typically as part of the initial HTTP response in a custom response header (e.g., `X-CSRF-Token` or `X-XSRF-Token`).
+   - The server sends the token to the client, typically as part of the initial HTTP response in a custom response header (e.g. `X-CSRF-Token` or `X-XSRF-Token`).

 2. **Response example with anti-CSRF token**:
    - **Content-Type: application/json**: Specifies that the response body contains JSON data, ensuring proper handling and parsing.